Sickness benefit in general

 - Save your entry.

-Make sure that time off types have been created correctly.
-An EEL notification can only be created for time off with the category Sick leave.
+Ensure that absence types are set up correctly.
+An EEL contribution statement can only be created for absences with the category "illness."

-In order to create an EEL notification, you now have to confirm the unpaid sick leave time off.
+In order to create an EEL notification, you now have to confirm the unpaid sick leave absence.
 Proceed as follows:

 - Go to Payroll > Compliance.

-- Confirm that the employee is sick without continued payment of remuneration (unpaid time off).
+- Confirm that the employee is sick without continued payment of remuneration (unpaid absence).

 - Save your entry.

-The employee's salary will be reduced automatically based on the stored partial salary payment method, and an EEL form will be created in the Reporting tab.
+The employee's salary is automatically reduced based on the partial wage payment method stored, and an EEL form is created in the compliance tab.

 Complete and send EEL notification